GSA-TTS/identity-handbook/_articles/appdev-ab-test.md

 - Returns the correct bucket when your A/B test is enabled

 #### Configuration
 Configurations related to testing percentages are added in `lib/identity_config.rb`.
-A common practice in the config balues sis that the name has some kind of indicator that it is related to a specific test.
+A common practice in the config values sis that the name has some kind of indicator that it is related to a specific test.
 Some examples in the application include:
 - `config.add(:idv_acuant_sdk_upgrade_a_b_testing_percent, type: :integer)`
 - `config.add(:recommend_webauthn_platform_for_sms_ab_test_account_creation_percent, type: :integer)`